-A 1954 well drilled by the Ohio Oil Company drilled a well more than four miles deep in 1954.
+A 1954 well drilled by the Ohio Oil Company well reached more than four miles deep.

 Founded in 1887 by Henry M. Ernst, the Ohio Oil Company got its exploration and production start in northwestern Ohio, at the time a leading oil producing region.
 Two years later, John D. Rockefeller’s Standard Oil Trust purchased the company — known as “the Ohio” — and in 1905 moved headquarters from Lima to Findlay.

 Soon establishing itself as a major pipeline company, by 1908 the Ohio controlled half of the oil production in three states.
 The company resumed independent operation in 1911 following the dissolution of the Standard Oil monopoly.

-In 1915, the company assigned 1,800 miles of pipeline, as well as gathering and storage facilities, to its newly acquired Illinois Pipe Line Company.
-The Ohio then purchased the Lincoln Oil Refining Company to better integrate and develop crude oil outlets.
+In 1915, the company’s infrastructure added 1,800 miles of pipeline, as well as gathering and storage facilities, from its newly acquired Illinois Pipe Line Company.
+The Ohio then purchased the Lincoln Oil Refining Company to better integrate and develop more crude oil outlets.

 “Ohio Oil saw the increasing need for marketing their own products with the ever increasing supply of automobiles appearing on the primitive roads,” explained Gary Drye, a collector of gas station antiques, in a 2006 forum at Oldgas.com.